-From 15 to 26 June 2020, The Hague Academy will convene participants again for one of its most popular and highly-relevant courses.
-This course will help you to understand the drivers of corruption.
+From 31 August to 26 October 2020, The Hague Academy will convene participants again for one of its most popular and highly-relevant courses.
+This blended course will help you to understand the drivers of corruption.
 You will strengthen your analytical skills and learn about the instruments necessary to develop integrity and anti-corruption policies and programmes in line with recent international initiatives, legislation and agreements.

 This course will help you: